 - Successful completion of Grade 12 (Diploma or GED) with:

-- Grade 12 English university preparatory level.
+- Grade 11 or 12 English university preparatory level.

 - Be physically and mentally able to perform all required duties.